+WHAT'S INSIDE

-WHAT'S INSIDE - Got a savings goal?
+- Got a savings goal?
 Five steps will help you achieve it.
 Turn to page 2 of the student magazine. - Find out how interest grows over time.
-See page 4. - Money expert Jean Chatzky explains how business owners get paid.
+See page 4. - Financial expert Jean Chatzky answers a reader's question about how business owners get paid.